Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Minnesota is 8-8-0 against the spread this year.

-- When Minnesota puts up more than 23.5 points, it is 7-3 against the spread and 5-5 overall.
+- Minnesota is 7-3 against the spread and 5-5 overall this season when the team puts up more than 23.5 points.

-- In games that Minnesota churns out over 315.6 yards, the team is 7-5 against the spread and 6-6 overall.
+- When Minnesota piles up more than 315.6 yards, the team is 7-5 against the spread and 6-6 overall.

 - This year, the Vikings have 13 turnovers, three fewer than the Bears have takeaways (16).